gingerbeardman/otaku/README.md

 # Otaku!

+No code in this repo, it's just for bug reporting and feedback.

 ## TestFlight
 - An early version of the app is available to test
 - Best for people with prior experience of buying stuff from Japan